 Our goal is to shed light on the SEC’s securities law enforcement decisions.
 SEED is the first public database to provide easily searchable and verified data to researchers, counsel, and corporations, as well as regular reports on developments and trends.

--- Professor Stephen Choi, Director of the Pollack Center for Law & Business.
+-- Professor Stephen Choi, Co-Director of the Pollack Center for Law & Business.

 See color accessible chart.
 See full text description.

-• New actions against public companies and subsidiaries increased to 91 actions in FY 2023.
-This is 34% higher than FY 2022.
+• New actions against public companies and subsidiaries decreased to 80 actions in FY 2024.
+This is 12% lower than FY 2023.

-• Issuer Reporting and Disclosure continued to be the most common allegation type in FY 2023, accounting for 45% of actions.
-This is higher than the 38% share of Issuer Reporting and Disclosure allegations in FY 2022.
+• Issuer Reporting and Disclosure continued to be the most common allegation type in FY 2024, accounting for 41% of actions.
+This is lower than the 45% share of Issuer Reporting and Disclosure allegations in FY 2023.

-• Broker Dealer allegations continued to be the second most common allegation type in SEED, accounting for 19% of FY 2023 actions.
+• Broker Dealer allegations continued to be the second most common allegation type in SEED, accounting for 29% of FY 2024 actions, higher than the 19% in FY 2023.

-• The SEC noted cooperation by 69% of public company and subsidiary defendants in actions settled in FY 2023, the third highest of any fiscal year in SEED.
+• The SEC noted cooperation by 75% of public company and subsidiary defendants in actions settled in FY 2024, the highest level since FY 2019.

-• In FY 2023, 16 public company and subsidiary defendants had an admission of guilt, matching the record-high total number of admissions in FY 2022.
-All but one of the 16 public company and subsidiary defendants with admissions of guilt were in actions with Broker Dealer allegations in which defendants admitted to recordkeeping failures.
+• In FY 2024, 34 public company and subsidiary defendants had an admission of guilt, the highest number in a FY in SEED.
+All of the admissions of guilt were in actions in which defendants admitted to recordkeeping failures.

 Prior SEED and Cornerstone Research Reports